rhetr/surplus/README.md

 * the config file is in $HOME/.config/surplus/config
 * add/remove favorite places to the dropdown filepath menu by clicking the +/- button
 * drag and drop plugins into ingen.place to add them to a graph
-* search for plugins by name or category
+* search for plugins by name, category or author

 ## TODO